-The need for transborder solutions to information rights is self-evident in federations such as Australia, Canada and the United States.
+The need for transborder solutions to information rights is self evident in Federations such as Australia, Canada and the United States.
 But there is a wider international stage.
-The technology itself is universal.
+The technology itself is virtually universal.
 The problems presented necessarily transcend state borders.

-The OECD Guidelines were developed in the hope of stimulating consistency in legislative and administrative approaches to information rights in the context of orivacy.
-Now, other international agencies are endeavouring to develop rules which can facilitate common approches.
-UNESCO has just embarked on a major informatics programme.
+The OECD Guidelines were developed in the hope of

+stimulating consistency in legislative and administrative approaches to information rights in the context of privacy.
+Now, other international agencies are endeavouring to develop rules which can facilitate common approaches.
+UNESCO has just embarked on a major informatics program.
 The Intergovernmental Bureau for Informatics in Rome has established a commission to promote a dialogue on data law and policy between the advanced countries of the OECD and the developing world.
 The technology must interface.
-Gross inefficiency will result if legal regulations are enacted which are incompatible and yet must be compiled with transborder flows of data.
+Gross inefficiency will result if legal regulations are enacted which are incompatible and yet must be complied with by transborder flows of data.
 Data havens may destroy the effectiveness of information rights.
 The three technological developments of our time - nuclear fission, biotechnology and informatics require of us that we should lift our sights from parochial and purely nationalistic approaches to the law.
 Until now, law has been very much jurisdiction bound.
 International technology imposes on us the need for international approaches to legal regulations.
+That is why fora such as this have a special utility.
 We in the developed world must become more conscious of the needs and concerns of those less rich.
-They follow the caravan of the information economy,

-IX Legal responses to information rights must attend to real problems and not content themselves with myths and mere symbols.
+They follow the caravan of the information economy.
+Legal responses to information rights must attend to real problems and not content themselves with myths and mere symbols.

-This principle has already been foreshadowed.
-The easy thing for law makers to do is to establish a bureaucracy with attractive titles, set up with a fanfare announcing that information is free and privacy is guaranteeed.
-What is important is the fine print.
+The ninth principle has already been foreshadowed.
+The easy thing for law makers to do is to establish a bureaucracy with attractive titles, set up with a fanfare announcing that information is free and privacy is henceforth guaranteed.
+But what is important is the fine print.
 It has always seemed to me that the value of the OECD Guidelines lay chiefly in the formulation of a short list of relatively simple principles for information practices.
 If these became well known and generally accepted as a Bible of fair information practices, much would be achieved.
 Sanctions and advisory mechanisms are needed to deal with the problems that arise.
-Most people at the work place simply require a series of simple rules, ultimately backed up by the law.
+But most people at the work face simply require a series of simple rules, ultimately backed up by the law.
 The simpler the rules are kept and the fewer in number, the more likely it is that fair practices will result.
 In the field of FOI, rights of access will not promote effective accountability unless they are reinforced by community rights of access to the public media.
-The concentration of the media in few hands may undermine the effectiveness of official information laws because it prevents vital information flowing through to the community at large.
+The concentration of the media in few hands may undermine the effectiveness of official information laws because they prevent vital information flowing through to the community at large.
 Thus it is the reality of information rights that we should be concerned with, not the mythology.
-Laws which talk of "the consent of the data subject" sound fine.
+Laws which talk of "the consent of the data subject", for example, sound fine.
 But to an unemployed pensioner seeking a social security benefit, or a hospital patient seeking treatment or an employee seeking information which does not result in dismissal or destroy advancement prospects, it may sometimes be necessary to go beyond reliance on the courageous individual.
 Information laws which depend exclusively on individual motivation for enforcement are much better than nothing.
 They are a step in the right direction.
 But they fall a long way short of providing effective protections against all of the implications of the new technology.